icybears/icybears.github.io/_posts/2020-10-22-design-patterns-chain-of-responsibility.markdown

 >
 >third handler called

-Note that a request can propagate through every handler in the chain, or it can propagate until it meets a specific handler that meets some kind of requirement to handle.
-The pattern simply enforces the creation of an ordered list of handlers that are able to handle the request and delegate to the next handler in line.
+Note that a request can propagate through every handler in the chain, or it can propagate until it meets a specific handler that meets some kind of requirement to handle it.
+The pattern simply enforces the creation of a  "linked list" of handlers that are able to handle the request and delegate to the next handler in line.

 Here is the general diagram for this pattern: